mr-asa/obsidian_weather/README.md

 ## Key Features

 - Multi-city layout with automatic time zone offsets, sunrise/sunset easing, and temperature-driven gradients.
+- Command palette shortcuts for opening the view or inserting a Canvas node.
 - Works everywhere: dedicated sidebar view, inline Markdown blocks, and Canvas nodes.
-- Two weather providers (Open-Meteo by default, OpenWeather with your API key) with caching to stay inside rate limits.
+- Two weather providers (Open-Meteo by default, OpenWeather – requires a free API key) with caching to stay inside rate limits.
-- Rich appearance controls: icons per weather category, time-of-day palette, sun overlay, and layered gradients with live preview.
+- Deep appearance controls: swap any icons, palettes, sun overlay behaviour, and layered gradients with live preview.
 - Localisation for English and Russian.
-- Command palette shortcuts for opening the view or inserting a Canvas node.

 ## Installation